Planning to visit Mata Vaishno Devi Temple in Katra?

 If anyone gets lost - don’t panic - just inform the security guards stationed at every 100-200 steps or report at the shrine offices.
 They will announce names and locate the lost member.
 Shopkeepers and pilgrims are also supportive.
 Children are at risk of getting lost.
 I SUGGEST PINNING SCHOOL I-CARD ON KID’S SHIRT WITH NAME, NUMBER AND ADDRESS OF PARENTS.
 Also, put your hotel visiting card in their pockets.
 All pilgrims have to pass through Banganga Gate – entry and exit, the chances of getting detached from your group is rare.

-CLIMBING BY FOOT - UP:
+CLIMBING ON FOOT - UP:

 The real test is for those who have decided to climb the mountain on foot.
 If you are a regular runner/jogger/athlete, it will not be tough for you.